NOAA-GSL/unified-graphics/CONTRIBUTING.md

   `FLASK_ENV=development`, the server adds a CORS header permitting connections from http://localhost:3000 so that the frontend can make requests without proxying
-- `FLASK_DIAG_DIR` - The path to the directory containing the NetCDF diagnostics files
+- `FLASK_DIAG_DIR` - The path to the local directory or S3 bucekt containing the NetCDF diagnostics files.
+Should be prefixed with `file://` or `s3://` depending on the storage backend used.

 ### UI Service